There are many beautiful places to visit in Israel.

 - Tel Aviv Vegan Food Guide: The Best Vegan Restaurants In Tel Aviv

-Jaffa, the oldest side of Tel Aviv is one of the unmissable places to visit in Israel.
+Jaffa, the oldest side of Tel Aviv, is one of the most famous places to see.
 It’s a very scenic part of the city, with narrow cobbled alleys, small art galleries and souvenir shops, and lots of history.
-Make sure not to miss the Flee Market (one of the nicest in the country) and the Bridge of Wishes!
+Don’t miss the Flea Market (one of the nicest in the country) and the Bridge of Wishes!

-PRACTICAL INFORMATION: Free walking tours of Jaffa depart daily at 11:00 am and 2:00 pm from the Clock Tower.
-Although they are free, you must book your tour – do so here – and you may be asked to leave a small tip.
+Free walking tours of Jaffa depart daily at 11:00 am and 2:00 pm from the Clock Tower.
+Although they are free, you must book your tour and you will be asked to leave a tip.

-One of the lesser known places to visit in Israel, Ashdod is a very pleasant city on the shores of the Mediterranean, at little over 30 minutes drive south of Tel Aviv.
-It’s highlights include Ashdod Yam Park, the fortress at Metzuda Beach and Gil Beach.
-If you like shopping, you will have plenty of opportunities to do so as well.
+One of the lesser known destinations, Ashdod is a pleasant city on the shores of the Mediterranean, at little over 30 minutes drive south of Tel Aviv.
+Its highlights include Ashdod Yam Park, the fortress at Metzuda Beach and Gil Beach.
+If you like shopping, you will have plenty of opportunities to do so.
 Don’t miss the Eye of the Sun, a massive statue which is beautifully illuminated at night.

-The Masada is one of the most beautiful places to visit in Israel.
-This archeological site is an old fortress built around 30 B.C. and which overlooks the Dead Sea and the Judean Desert.
+The Masada is one of the most beautiful archeological sites in Israel.
+This fortress was built around 30 B.C. and overlooks the Dead Sea and the Judean Desert.
 The views from up there are simply breathtaking.

-PRACTICAL INFORMATION: The Masada is open Saturdays to Thursdays from 8:00 am to 5:00 pm (4:00 pm in the winter); and on Fridays from 8:00 am to 4:00 pm (3:00 pm in the winter).
+The Masada is open Saturdays to Thursdays from 8:00 am to 5:00 pm (4:00 pm in the winter); and on Fridays from 8:00 am to 4:00 pm (3:00 pm in the winter).
 Ticket prices vary depending on whether you ride the cable car or not.
-The most basic option (just the entry fee) is 31 NIS (Israeli Sheckels) (little over $9 USD).
+The most basic option (just the entry fee) is 31 NIS (Israeli Shekels) (little over $9 USD).
 For guided tours, click here or here.

 Ein Gedi Reserve

-At a short driving distance from the Masada, Ein Gedi Reserve is one of the most beautiful places to visit in Israel.
-Home to various species of animals and of a bunch of beautiful waterfalls, you will find various hiking trails inside and plenty of shade, making it incredibly pleasant place to get a bit of respite from the chaos of the cities.
+A short drive from the Masada, Ein Gedi Reserve is a gorgeous park to spend a day.
+Home to various species of animals and of a bunch of beautiful waterfalls, you will find various hiking trails and plenty of shade, making it an incredibly pleasant place to get a bit of respite from the chaos of the cities.

-PRACTICAL INFORMATION: Ein Gedi Nature Reserve is open from 8:00 am to 5:00 pm from April to September; and from 8:00 am to 4:00 pm from October to March.
+Ein Gedi Nature Reserve is open from 8:00 am to 5:00 pm from April to September; and from 8:00 am to 4:00 pm from October to March.
 Admission fee is NIS 28 (little over $8 USD).
 For guided tours click here or here.